WordPress/WordPress-Documentation-Style-Guide/docs/7-developer-content/code-in-text.md

 ## Method names

 When you refer to a method name in text, omit the class name except where including it would prevent ambiguity.
+Insert empty parentheses at the end of the method name to indicate that it's a method.

 **Examples**

-[warning] Not Recommended:  [/warning]
+[warning] Not Recommended: To delete a file or directory, call the `WP_Filesystem_ftpsockets::delete()` method. [/warning]
-[tip] Recommended:   [/tip]
+[tip] Recommended: To delete a file or directory, call the `delete()` method. [/tip]